 The Center is open from 7:45am to 5:00pm, Monday through Friday during the first and second semester of the university year.
 The center is closed during the summer months, semester breaks, and when campus is closed for holidays or inclement weather.

 The cost of care is hourly rate is now $3.00 an hour for children of students and $4.50 an hour for children of faculty and staff.
 Families provide all food, diapers and wipes that are needed during the day.
 The Center also accepts vouchers from qualified students.

 For any questions about the center, please contact Coordinator Janet Baltzersen at 244-4972 or by email Janet.Baltzersen@msj.edu.

 All staff are professionally trained and hold current certificates in CPR, First Aid, Prevention of Communicable Diseases, and Recognition of Child Abuse and Neglect.
 In addition, all the teachers maintain the 10 hours of specialized early childhood training as required by Step Up to Quality.
-The center also utilizes work-study students from the College for extra help in the classrooms and for teachers' breaks.
+The center also utilizes work-study students from the University for extra help in the classrooms and for teachers' breaks.

 - Janet Baltzersen - Coordinator